sowmitra-das-sumit/sowmitra-das-sumit.github.io/index.md

    - [BRAC University](https://cse.sds.bracu.ac.bd/faculty_profile/87/jishnu_mahmud) - (_June 2023 - current_)
       - Lecturer, Computer Science and Engineering, School of Data and Sciences
          - I teach physics and computer science undergraduates CSE481: Quantum Computation and Information 1 and CSE350: Digital Electronics and Pulse Techniques.

+   At BRAC University, I have co-designed the CSE 481 (Quantum Computing 1) course and offered it after a year of dormancy.
+We strive to promote and educate quantum computing 1 to undergraduates from different backgrounds.
+I am co-organizing a lecture series on Quantum Information by Dr. Tibra Ali, a weekly open-to-all lecture series with meet and greet of students from all over Bangladesh interested in learning quantum computing.
+I aim to promote, educate, and teach quantum computation and information to the new generation of bright Bangladeshi Undergraduates.